Notice a common theme among the top five most visited retail websites worldwide?

 In the initial discovery phase, you want to test whether there’s a real problem that needs solving, aka problem-solution fit.
 Early marketing activities usually rely on iterative messaging and a low-fidelity MVP to discover what ails your audience and which solution resonates with them.

 With a viable revenue model in place, it’s time to fully launch your polished marketplace to a wider audience.
-As we explain in our go-to market-strategy guide this entails whether to use direct market activation channels, such as paid advertising or content marketing, or indirect channels, such as partnerships or piggybacking.
+Your choice of market activation channel will play a significant role in this phase, as we elaborate in our go-to market-strategy guide.
+Should you use direct market activation channels, such as paid advertising or content marketing?
+Or indirect channels, such as partnerships or piggybacking?

-Once your go-to-market strategies start to bear fruit (i.e. consistent revenue), it’s time to focus on scalable marketing activities that can support your growth strategies.
-Afterall, exponential growth is what makes the marketplace model so powerful.
+Once your go-to-market strategies start to bear fruit (delivering consistent revenue), it’s time to focus on scalable marketing activities that can support your growth strategies.
+After all, exponential growth is what makes the marketplace model so powerful.
 By now you should have sufficient user behaviour data to leverage data-driven marketing.
-Start with a data pipeline that tracks the right growth-stage metrics and use those insights to design automated marketing campaigns.
+A data pipeline that tracks appropriate growth-stage metrics can provide the necessary insights for automated marketing campaigns.

 Marketing case studies of three successful marketplaces

-With the above challenges in mind, let’s take a closer look at how three well-known online marketplaces approached them.
+With the above variables in mind, let’s take a closer look at how three well-known online marketplaces approached their marketing strategies.

 Etsy